 Alzheimer's disease is a disease of the brain where abnormal proteins collect in brain cells.
-Alzheimer's disease causes symptoms of dementia such as memory loss, difficulty performing daily activities, and changes in judgement, reasoning, behaviour, and emotions.
+Alzheimer's disease causes symptoms of dementia such as memory loss, difficulty performing daily activities and changes in judgment, reasoning, behaviour and emotions.
 These dementia symptoms are irreversible, which means that any loss of abilities cannot come back.

 Alzheimer's disease is a common form of dementia; however, there are many others.
-Other irreversible dementias include vascular dementia (due to strokes), Lewy Body disease, frontotemporal dementia, Creutzfeldt-Jakob disease, Parkinson's disease, and Huntington's disease.
+Other irreversible dementias include vascular dementia, Lewy body dementia, frontotemporal dementia, Creutzfeldt-Jakob disease, Parkinson's disease and Huntington disease.